MinaRushdy04/Machine-Learning-Journey/README.md

 6. [License](#license)

 ## Overview
-During my summer training at NTI, I focused on [briefly describe the focus of your training].
-The training provided hands-on experience with [mention any key areas or technologies you worked with].
+During my summer training at NTI, I focused on Machine Learning Data collection and preprocessing, Data analysis and visualization., Model selection and training., Model deployment and maintenance.

 ## Projects
 Here is a list of the projects developed during the training: